wadmiraal/wadmiraal.net/src/_posts/2012-12-21-backbone-is-no-framework.markdown

 There's a lot of talking/arguing around Backbone wether it's an MVC, an MVP, MV\*, MP3, whatever-framework.

 I'm no expert when it comes to Backbone.
-I've only been using it for 2 projects, but I already have a strong feeling about what it is &mdash; to me.
+I've only been using it for 2 projects, but I already have a strong feeling about what it is&thinsp;&mdash;&thinsp;to me.

 ## Backbone is a library